jk2715/Scene-Segmentation/README.md

   - Compare histograms by calculating the distance between them (with any of the above mentioned distance metrics) and a threshold obtained     via experimentation
   - Group frames into scenes accordingly

 Results are in the form of a list of annotations containing the start and end frames of each segmented scene.
 A pre-defined list of annotations for each clip in the dataset provied below may be used as a reference for the results.
-A bried report is also included showcasing and discussing the results of a sample clip which was segmented.
+A brief report is also included showcasing and discussing the results of a sample clip which was segmented.

 **Dataset**